lingpy/word-tree-paper/README.md

 }
 ```

-To inspect the results of this annotation study directl, you can just visit the interactive web application at [https://lingpy.github.io/word-tree-paper/index.html](https://lingpy.github.io/word-tree-paper/index.html).
+To inspect the results of this annotation study directly, you can just visit the interactive web application at [https://lingpy.github.io/word-tree-paper/index.html](https://lingpy.github.io/word-tree-paper/index.html).

 ## Installation